DILLIE KEANE – BIOGRAPHY

 with songs by Dillie Keane

-- 2 songs specially commissioned & performed in The Shakespeare Revue at the Vaudeville Theatre and subsequently on many tours.
+- 2 songs specially commissioned and performed in The Shakespeare Revue at the Vaudeville Theatre and subsequently on many tours.

 City Limits Most Popular Entertainment 1985 (FA)